ocaml-bench/sandmark/README.md

     parallel benchmarks.

  - **Add commands to run your applications:**
-    Add an entry for your benchmark run to the relevant config file;
+    Add an entry for your benchmark run to the appropriate config file;
     `run_config.json` for sequential benchmarks and
     `multicore_parallel_run_config.json` for parallel benchmarks.